 6. Adapt your management or communication style to engage more effectively with different team members

 We all have communication styles.
 Get to know what your approach is and be willing to adjust it to improve your communication efforts among your team.
-It will not only improve your engagement with employees, but it can inspire your team members to work on their communication style.
+Using inclusive language is important as it will not only improve your engagement with employees, but it can inspire your team members to work on their communication style.

 7. Work toward creating a psychologically safe learning environment